ss10ss10/Data-Augmentation-and-Exploratory-Data-Analysis/README.md

 ## Exploratory Data Analysis
 ### The ```ProfileReport``` functionality in the ```pandas_profiling``` module was used to generate the reports on the new data
+You can find the generated reports and the code base in the repository.